Police in Ottawa steadily disperse ‘Freedom Convoy’ stragglers after arresting more than 100 protesters, supporters

 Amid honking, the beat of a drum and the sound of a plastic trumpet, protesters on Friday yelled “shame on you,” “hold the line” and “this is our tax money at work” at the police forming a barrier in front of them.

 As their numbers dwindled early Saturday, some protesters shoveled snow to form barricades to make it harder for police to move in.
-Law enforcement armed with batons and guns, some on horseback, appeared to advance at a faster pace than the day before.
+Law enforcement officers armed with batons and guns, some on horseback, appeared to advance at a faster pace than the day before.

 “We told you to leave,” the Ottawa police said in a tweet Saturday.
 “We gave you time to leave.
 We were slow and methodical, yet you were assaultive and aggressive with officers and the horses.”